-The name of this disease describes the multiple presence of indurations (= scleroses) in the central nervous system.
-This is a chronic, immune mediated progressive inflammatory CNS disease that harms the myelin sheath and the nerve cells in variable degrees leading to physical disabilities.
+The presence of multiple indurations (sclerosis) in the central nervous system (CNS) is defined as multiple sclerosis (MS).
+MS is a chronic, immune-mediated progressive inflammatory CNS disease that damages the myelin sheath and the nerve cells in variable degrees leading to physical disabilities.

 MS is the most common inflammatory disease of the brain and spinal cord.
-It has a frequency of approximately 1:1000 in the EU and the U.S. For example, about 2,500 patients in Germany are diagnosed with this disease every year.
-Most of these patients are very young (20 to 30 years old) and are in a phase of their lives in which chronic diseases are far removed from daily life.
+It has a frequency of approx. 1:1000 in the EU and the US.

-MS is one of the most common causes of long-term disability in young patients, with women being affected 2 to 3 times more frequently.
-It is an extreme burden for many previously healthy patients to be faced with a MS diagnosis.
-The conversation with the patient should therefore be both empathetic and informative.
+MS is one of the most common causes of long-term disability in young patients, with women being affected 2–3 times more frequently than men.
+It is a notable psychological burden for many previously healthy patients to be faced with an MS diagnosis.
+Thus, the conversation with the patient should be both empathetic and informative.

-The exact etiology of MS is unknown, but the disease is thought to be a multifactorial disease with causative factors including:
+The exact etiology of MS is unknown, but the disease is thought to be multifactorial with causative factors including:

 - Genetic factors

-There is not yet any specific inherited gene that can be deemed the cause of MS, but there are likely polygenetic influences.
-Especially changes of the MHC class II can be associated with 2 to 4 times the risk of acquiring the disease.
+No specific inherited gene has been identified as the cause of MS, but there are likely polygenetic influences.
+Particularly, changes in MHC class II can be associated with 2–4 times the risk of acquiring the disease.
 Interleukin receptor polymorphism also appears to increase the risk (Compston & Coles, 2002).
-For instance, the genetic component can be seen in the increased risk of the disease appearing in children of afflicted parents.
+For instance, the genetic component can be seen in the increased risk of the disease in children of afflicted parents.
 These children are 20 times more likely to be affected.

-When observing an epidemiological map of the world, the distribution of the disease makes it apparent that prevalence of MS increases with the distance from the Equator.
-The U.S., Central Europe, and New Zealand have a prominently high prevalence.
-Given this information, the different level of sun exposure, smoking, EBV infection, and humane herpes virus 6 have been often discussed.
+The prevalence of MS increases with distance from the Equator.
+The US, Central Europe, and New Zealand have a prominently high prevalence.
+Given this information, the different levels of sun exposure, smoking, EBV infection, and humane herpesvirus 6 have been often discussed.

-Interestingly, studies of migratory patterns have revealed that migration from a low-risk area of MS to a high-risk area gave rise to an age-dependent risk adjustment: Migrants under the age of 15 exhibited a higher risk, whereas older migrants did not experience any change in their risk of acquiring MS.
+Studies of migratory patterns have revealed that migration from a low-risk area of MS to a high-risk area gave rise to an age-dependent risk adjustment; migrants under the age of 15 years exhibited a higher risk, whereas older migrants did not experience any change in their risk of acquiring MS.

-With MS, the immune system attacking the body’s own components refers to a reaction against CNS myelin antigens.
+With MS, the immune system attack of the body refers to a reaction against CNS myelin antigens.
 This results in a reversible inflammatory reaction with demyelination.
-If this reaction is strong, the neuronal system experiences axonal damage with subsequent irreversible decay of nerve fibres.
+If this reaction is notable, the neuronal system experiences axonal damage with the subsequent irreversible damage of nerve fibers.

 At the functional level, the demyelinated nerves already begin losing the ability to effectively transmit action potentials, and the transmission of information is slowed.
-The periventricular white matter, the optic nerve, the brain stem, the cerebellar peduncles, the corpus callosum and the myelon are the most important predilection sites for these so-called demyelination lesions.
+The periventricular white matter, optic nerve, brain stem, cerebellar peduncles, corpus callosum, and myelon are the most important predilection sites for these so-called demyelination lesions.

-The clinical manifestations of multiple sclerosis can be distinguished into acute exacerbations versus the basic clinical course.
-These two components can be compiled to form a full picture of the disease.
-This is significant insofar as the management of an acute exacerbation differs from the prophylactic long-term treatment oriented toward the overall clinical course.
+The clinical manifestations of MS can be distinguished into acute exacerbations as against the basic clinical course.
+These 2 components provide a full picture of the disease.
+The management of an acute exacerbation differs from the prophylactic long-term treatment oriented toward the overall clinical course.

 - Motor abnormalities with (spastic) paresis and disrupted fine motor skills.
-This leads to positive pyramidal signs, a lack of abdominal skin reflexes with increased muscular reflexes and cloni.
+This leads to positive pyramidal signs, a lack of abdominal skin reflexes with increased muscular reflexes, and clonuses.

 - Brain stem symptoms like vertigo, impaired walking, loss of balance or coordination, and dysarthria.

-- Charcot’s triad with scanning speech, volitional tremor, and nystagmus as expression of an inflammatory reaction around the cerebellum and the cerebellar peduncles.
+- Charcot’s triad with scanning speech, volitional tremor, and nystagmus as an expression of an inflammatory reaction around the cerebellum and cerebellar peduncles.

-As the inflammatory reaction can fundamentally affect the entire central nervous system, the symptoms of MS are accordingly manifold.
+As the inflammatory reaction can fundamentally affect the entire CNS, the symptoms of MS are accordingly manifold.
 The so-called pseudo-manifestations must be separated from the true ones.
-These are neurological disorders stemming from infections, fever, physical strain, hot baths or saunas, compiled together under Uhthoff’s phenomenon.
+These are neurological disorders stemming from infections, fever, physical strain, hot baths, or saunas, and are regarded as Uhthoff’s phenomenon.

-There are different clinical courses of MS. These courses vary greatly in terms of the distribution and severity of the symptoms, which makes MS a very heterogenous disease.
-The level of impairment is determined by the Expanded Disability Status Scale (EDSS).
+There are different clinical courses of MS. These courses vary greatly in terms of the distribution and severity of the symptoms, which makes MS a very heterogeneous disease.
+The level of impairment is determined by the Expanded disability status scale (EDSS).

 The first, or non-recurring, inflammatory manifestation is called a clinically isolated syndrome.

 Relapsing-remitting MS is initially present in 70–80% of all patients.
-This means that the neurological symptoms arise relatively suddenly and then recede once more.
+This means that the neurological symptoms arise relatively suddenly and then recede.

-In 50% of these patients, this is followed by conversion into a secondary progressive course, in which progressive deterioration of the symptoms occurs and manifestations are no longer clearly recognizable.
+In 50% of these patients, this is followed by conversion to a secondary progressive course, in which progressive deterioration of the symptoms occurs and manifestations are no longer clearly recognizable.

-15% of all patients experience a primary proggressive course from the onset.
-This group of patients is generally somewhat older without frequency by gender.
-It should be noted that this manifestation is incredibly difficult to treat.
+About 15% of all patients experience a primary progressive course from the onset.
+This group of patients is generally somewhat older without frequency by sex.
+It should be noted that this manifestation is notably difficult to treat.

-Diagnosing MS is based on the patient’s history and clinical examination, imaging of the entire CNS, liquor diagnostics, and electrophysiological performance diagnostics.
-Past symptoms must especially be enquired and examined.
+Diagnosing MS is based on patient history and clinical examination, imaging of the entire CNS, fluid diagnostics, and electrophysiological performance diagnostics.
+History of past symptoms is crucial.

-As multiple sclerosis can fundamentally affect every structure of the central nervous system, extensive diagnostics are absolutely necessary.
-The thorough physical, neurological evaluation should comprise all qualities, and especially enquire about and evaluate the aforementioned typical symptoms.
+As MS can fundamentally affect every structure of the CNS, extensive diagnostics are necessary.
+The thorough physical and neurological evaluation should comprise all qualities, and especially enquire about and evaluate the aforementioned typical symptoms.

-As MS can often be made apparent in the form of visual and oculomotoric symptoms, supplementary ophthalmological examinations are useful.
-McDonald’s diagnostic criteria have proven useful in clinical practice as well.
-This stipulates the fulfilment of the following diagnostic requirements:
+MS often manifests as visual and oculomotor symptoms, so supplementary ophthalmological examinations are useful.
+McDonald’s diagnostic criteria have also proven useful in clinical practice.
+This stipulates the fulfillment of the following diagnostic requirements:

 - Enquiring about and investigating the prior progression of the illness

-- … the clinical course with the presence of at least two manifestations (temporal dissemination)
+- … the clinical course with the presence of at least 2 manifestations (temporal dissemination)

-- … the presence of one manifestation and verification of activity via MRT imaging
+- … the presence of one manifestation and verification of activity via MRI

-MRT plays a particularly significant role here.
+MRI plays a particularly significant role in MS diagnosis.
 The typical predilection sites (see above) should especially be examined.
-Should the clinical symptoms indicate a lesion in the region of the myelon, a spinal MRT should be conducted.
+Should the clinical symptoms indicate a lesion in the region of the myelon, a spinal MRI should be conducted.

 Various sequences can be used to find various indications of MS:

-- T1 sequence: hypointensive lesions (black holes) and loss of brain volume as a sign of tissue loss
+- T1 sequence: hypointense lesions (black holes) and loss of brain volume as a sign of tissue loss

-- T2 sequence, FLAIR sequence: hyperintensive lesions as signs of inflammation, cerebral edema, demyelination, and remyelination
+- T2 sequence, FLAIR sequence: hyperintense lesions as signs of inflammation, cerebral edema, demyelination, and remyelination

-Fluid diagnostics serve to determine the typical central inflammatory reaction of MS, and are also an opportunity to rule out several differential diagnoses.
-For instance, a cell count increase in the cerebrospinal fluid of approx. 10–50/yl speaks to the presence of MS, whereby a lymphocellular and monocytic image forms.
+Fluid diagnostics serve to determine the typical central inflammatory reaction of MS and are also an opportunity to rule out several differential diagnoses.
+For instance, a cell count increase in the cerebrospinal fluid of approx. 10–50/yl suggests the presence of MS, whereby a lymphocellular and monocytic image forms.
 However, it is not uncommon for the cell count in MS patients to remain normal.

-Furthermore, the diagnostics are intended to examine the presence of fluid-specific, oligoclonal bands as indication of intrathecal IgG synthesis.
-If oligoclonal bands are present in the fluid, but not in the serum, this is an indication of MS. Also typical of MS is if the fluid contains positive antibodies for various neurotropic viruses, such as measles, rubella and shingles.
-Should the findings in the fluid be insignificant with suspected MS, this should be reexamined after approximately one year.
+Furthermore, the diagnostics are intended to examine the presence of fluid-specific, oligoclonal bands as an indication of intrathecal IgG synthesis.
+If oligoclonal bands are present in the fluid, but not in the serum, it is an indication of MS. Positive antibodies for various neurotropic viruses, such as measles, rubella, and shingles in the fluid are typical of MS. Should the findings in the fluid be non-indicative of MS, reexamination should occur after approx. 1 year.
 The fluid results typical of MS are not specific.

 The various evoked potentials are examined via electrophysiological diagnostics.
-These potentials can be used to infer functional impairments in the central nervous system.
-If demyelination processes are occurring, this results in latency delays in the cortical stimulus response as a sign of retarded transmission of stimuli.
+These potentials can be used to infer functional impairments in the CNS.
+If demyelination processes are occurring, latency delays in the cortical stimulus-response as a sign of retarded transmission of stimuli are noted.

-The visual (VEP), acoustic (AEP), sensory (SEP), or motor evoked potentials (MEP) are common examinations.
-Should the clinical evaluation reveal uncertainties as to whether the neuronal pathology is peripheral or central, the electrophysiological examination may, for instance, be supplemented with neurography or electromyography in a few differential diagnostic areas.
+Examinations for visual, acoustic, sensory, or motor-evoked potentials are common.
+Should the clinical evaluation reveal uncertainties as to whether the neuronal pathology is peripheral or central, the electrophysiological examination may, for instance, be supplemented with neurography or electromyography for differential diagnoses.

-Diagnosing MS is equivalent to a heavy stroke of fate.
-The term MS is widespread nowadays and the idea that many people have of this disease often entails a life of disability.
-It is thus all the more crucial to ensure an accurate diagnosis.
+As a diagnosis of MS often entails a life of disability, it is crucial to ensure an accurate diagnosis.
 The following differential diagnostic points should thus be considered: